cowrie/cowrie/INSTALL.md

 # Installing cowrie in six easy steps.

-## Installing with Python packages from your Linux Distribution
+## Install with Python packages from your Linux Distribution

 Install prerequisites on Debian based systems: